Improvers & Additivesbeginner-to-intermediateprofessional bakers22 min read · updated 2026-06-25

 6.5 Liquid malt extracts

 Handling note: All liquid malt extracts are viscous and hygroscopic.
 At low temperatures they thicken significantly, making accurate dispensing difficult.
 Always dispense by weight on a tared digital scale.
 Never measure by volume (spoon or cup).
 Pre-dissolve in a portion of the dough water before adding to the dough.
-See fault_tables/fault-liquid-extract-handling in data.json.
+See the fault table below for handling-related fault diagnosis.

 • Brand: ULDO Polska